haliphax/aethersprite/README.md

 - Deal with friendly role and channel names in commands, but store reliable IDs for permanence
 - [TOML] configuration file for immutable settings
-- Able to load multiple commands together as [extension packs]
+- Able to import external command modules as [extension packs]

 ## Command categories